Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 I’m not sure what is happening at your place around bath time.
-At our place, it is hit and miss on how well the news will be received.
+At our place, it is a hit and miss how well the news will be received.
 The kids either get excited to jump in or I end up running in circles trying to get them in the tub.
 That was until a few nights ago when we started using Soap Jellies!

 DIY Bath Time Soap Jellies

 Give my kids a tub of water in the backyard and they will have a blast.
 Ask them to get in the bath?
 Miss 3 makes out as she will melt in water and Miss 6 starts running in circles.
 We do all sorts of play activities in the bath to make it more inviting.
 Glow stones, Duplo, coloured water, shaving foam bath paint, bath crayons and animal figurines have all been great in the past.
 However, the last few nights have been saved by Soap Jellies!

 What you need to make your own Soap Jellies